isimonkhan/Excel/README.md

-# This file is a Challan & memo sample
+# This file is a shop memo